A script language of preemptive scheduling coroutine in single thread

 }

-break statement which will be talked soon makes interpreter stop running in switch.
+statement which will be talked soon makes interpreter stop running in switch

 Syntax: